GLOBAL MARKETS-Equities edge higher, dollar gains on last day of choppy quarter | Business

 GLOBAL MARKETS-Equities edge higher, dollar gains on last day of choppy quarter

-Global equity markets rose and safe-haven assets, including the dollar, gained Wednesday as investors weighed a rising number of COVID-19 cases and a chaotic U.S. presidential debate against better-than-expected U.S. private jobs data on the last day of a turbulent quarter.
+Global equity markets rose and safe-haven assets including the dollar inched higher Wednesday as investors weighed a rising number of COVID-19 cases and a chaotic U.S. presidential debate against better-than-expected U.S. private jobs data on the last day of a turbulent quarter.
 Republican President Donald Trump and Democratic rival Joe Biden battled over Trump's record on the coronavirus pandemic, healthcare and the economy in a bad-tempered first debate Tuesday night marked by personal insults and Trump's repeated interruptions of Biden.

 - READ MORE ON: